aphillip/MasterControl/README.md

 “Attributes pane”).
 They can be altered by typing in or selecting a new value.
 The changes will be saved and reflected once the Configuration screen has been closed.
 Attributes cannot be added or removed.

-**Configuration Format**

-Page 4 of this document defines the possible child node types of each node, and their attributes.

 **Configuration Management**